Azure/iotedgedev/README.md

     - Windows
         - Switch to Linux Containers if you are running Windows.

-    - Windows Subsystem for Linux
+    - Windows Subsystem for Linux (WSL)

+        > Here's a video that shows you how to setup WSL: https://www.youtube.com/watch?v=k5ZtTmHgs_8

         1. **Do not** install Docker in WSL, you can use Docker on your Windows machine by modifying the path.
         1. In Docker Settings/General, Check "Expose Daemon on tcp:// without TLS"